-E. Transfer to State Archives
+E.1.8.3 Transfer of State Agency Records to State Archives

-- 1. The Agency may request the State Archives, as the official State Repository, to accept the possession and custody of records with a permanent retention requirement, and which have no present legal or administrative value to the Agency but are deemed by the State Archivist/ Public Records Administrator and the Attorney General or the Auditor General to be of permanent or historical value. - Public records determined to be of permanent value according to the Records Control Schedule and by the State Archivist/Public Records Administrator, shall be transferred to the State Archives following assessment after the twentieth (20th) year if transfer of custody is in the best interest of the record(s). - 3.
+4A.
+The State Aagency may request the State Archives, as the official State Repository, to accept the possession and custody of records with a permanent retention requirement, and which have no present legal or administrative value to the State Aagency but are deemed by the State Archivist/-Public Records Administrator and the Attorney General or the Auditor General to be of permanent or historical value.

+- State Agency Ppublic records determined to be of permanent value according to the Records Control Schedule and by the State Archivist/Public Records Administrator, shall be transferred to the State Archives following assessment after the twentieth (20th) year if transfer of custody is in the best interest of the record(s). - 31.
 A list of all such records transferred, together with a statement certifying compliance with the provisions of research and access as provided in R.I.
-Gen. Laws § 42-8.1-11, shall be preserved in the files of both the Agency and the State Archives. - 4.
-Public records created or received by general officers or other senior officials which relate to or have an effect upon the carrying out of the constitutional, statutory, or other official duties carried out on behalf of the State, shall be transferred at the end of the elected official's term within thirty (30) days of leaving such office. - 5.
-The State Archives shall organize and administer the transfer of custody of such records.
+Gen. Laws § 42-8.1-11, shall be preserved in the files of both the State Aagency and the State Archives. - 42.
+Public records created or received by general officers or other senior officials which relate to or have an effect upon the carrying out of the constitutional, statutory, or other official duties carried out on behalf of the State, shall be transferred at the end of the elected official's term within thirty (30) days of leaving such office. - 5C.
+The State Archives shall: - 1. -•Organize and administer the transfer of custody of such records-; and - 2.
+Make available to the public records so transferred except those records not deemed public per R.I.
+Gen. Laws §§ 38-2-2(4)(A) through (BB).